Murder of Santos Rodriguez: Legacy

 The Dallas city council was urged to join in the efforts of seeking a federal investigation into the shooting.
 Dallas Brown Berets, a delegation of Mexican-American citizens, and representatives from local Methodist churches met with the city council on June 28.
-Juan Perez, a member of the Dallas Brown Berets, held up a picture of Santos' body during the meeting.
+Juan Perez, a member of the Dallas Brown Berets, held up a picture of Santos's body during the meeting.
 A resolution asking for a federal probe, police sensitivity training, and a statewide commission to review police brutality cases was presented to the council by Edwin Sylvest, theology professor at Southern Methodist University (SMU) and a member of the Rio Grande Methodist Conference.
 The resolution was adopted by the Casa View Methodist Church and Emanuel Methodist Church.
 Councilwoman Juanita Craft moved to adopt the resolution before she was convinced by Mayor Robert Folsom to table the proposal for three weeks.
 Folsom called the killing of Santos a tragic event, but was hesitant to adopt a resolution not written by the city council.
 Councilman Don Hicks compared the killing of Santos to the recent murder of his mother-in-law, lamenting that the killer would likely receive a short sentence and that her rights had been taken from her by her killer.
 Councilman Bill Nicol compared the Brown Berets to storm troopers attempting to intimidate the council, noting his belief that it was wrong to dredge up a past incident and that he did not believe the resolution backers represented the Mexican-American community at large.
 Nicol would later withdraw his comparison of the Brown Berets to storm troopers but continued to state that he did not believe Dallas should dwell on the tragedies and shortcomings of the past.

 On July 14, Justice Department spokesman Terry Adamson announced that the Justice Department would not be pursuing charges against Cain.
 Adamson cited legal problems which arose due to the length of time that had passed between Cain's trial and the Justice Department's decision to bring charges in civil rights cases.
 Cain's case would have been tried retroactively, which could bring up issues of due process, and Attorney General Griffin Bell believed the issues that would arise from trying Cain led to questions of fairness and wisdom.
 This decision to not pursue charges also applied to Roy Arnold.
-Adamson stated that the decision was one of the hardest announcements he had to make due to Santos' age and the senselessness of his death.
+Adamson stated that the decision was one of the hardest announcements he had to make due to Santos's age and the senselessness of his death.